What is CSR in Business & Why Does it Matter to Employees?

 Why do employees care about CSR initiatives?

-Companies enjoy greater benefits from corporate social responsibility when employees are included in decision-making.
-Employees trust top management, have pride in their organization, experience increased job satisfaction and improved perception of job performance.
+Companies benefit more from corporate social responsibility when employees are included in decision-making.
+Employees trust top management, have pride in their organization, experience increased job satisfaction, and have an improved perception of job performance.

-Employees that experience genuine corporate social responsibility initiatives feel that they work for an organization that is compatible with their values and shares their goals.
+Employees who experience genuine corporate social responsibility initiatives feel they work for an organization that is compatible with their values and shares their goals.
 This is called a person-organization fit.

 How can you encourage employees’ commitment?